Getting Glasses in Xinzhuang as an English Speaker

 5 Questions to Ask Any Glasses Shop in Xinzhuang

 2. How long does the exam take?
-A complete clinical eye exam takes at least 45 minutes.
+A complete clinical vision exam takes at least 45 minutes.
 A 10–15 minute “quick refraction” only confirms your basic prescription — it can’t assess binocular vision, accommodation, or phorias, which are the key factors behind visual comfort.

 3. Which lens brands do they carry?
 ZEISS, HOYA, Essilor, and Nikon are the mainstream premium lens brands in Taiwan.
 Confirm the shop is an authorized dealer rather than selling counterfeits or grey-market imports.